-N Up Consecutive Imposition Type is used for N by M arrangements of thumbnails, or for printing unfolded documents such as spiral-bound, or stapled-at-an-edge documents.
+Consecutive Imposition Type is used for N by M arrangements of consecutively ordered thumbnails, or for printing unfolded documents such as spiral-bound, or stapled-at-an-edge documents.

 Cut Stack is also used for N by M arrangements of pages, but the pages are sequential from the top of the output stack of sheets downward through each of the N by M stacks.
 Both 2-sided and 1-sided printing is supported for cut stack.

-Step and Repeat can be used for printing sheets of business cards or labels, and for replicating an imposition to better utilize available space on the sheet.
+Step and Repeat can be used for printing sheets of business cards or labels, and for replicating a simple 2-up imposition to better utilize available space on the sheet.
 Yes, you can do impositions of impositions.
 That’s how I created these output samples.